EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 * Close the browser tab.
 * Log out of Open OnDemand.
 * Log out of the VM from which you accessed Open OnDemand.

 ---

+## App job name

+Within the job scheduler, and the [Active Jobs](./active-jobs.md) app, this app's jobs are named using the container/image name cited in the container/image URL e.g., 'epcc-ces-hello:1.0'.

+---